ev2900/OpenSearch_API_Examples/Alerting/README.md

 2. Open the Cloud9 environment and create an index by running the [1_create_index.py](https://github.com/ev2900/OpenSearch_API_Examples/blob/main/Alerting/1_create_index.py) python script in the Cloud9 terminal

+* Update the os_url variable with the URL of the OpenSearch domain endpoint

+Note the CloudFormation stack output section can provide you with the domain endpoint URL

+Once you have updated the values save the file and ```python 1_create_index.py``` in the Cloud9 terminal

 3. Log into the OpenSearch dashboard (URL, UserName and Password can be found in the CloudFormation Stack Outputs)

 3. Set up a SNS alerting destination.
 On alerting OpenSearch plugin page add a destination and configure it as follows